Symptoms of Fibromyalgia and Where to Find Relief

 Fibromyalgia Improved by Upper Cervical Chiropractic Care

 A misalignment of the bones of the upper neck often follows a head or neck trauma.
 This can put pressure on the brainstem and cause it to send improper signals to the brain about what is happening in the body.
 This is often the cause of fibromyalgia.
-By correcting this misalignment, using a gentle method, we, here at Premier Family Wellness and Spinal Care in Farmington, Michigan, are often able to help our patients with fibromyalgia see a big improvement.
+By correcting this misalignment, using a gentle method, we, here at Premier Family Wellness and Spinal Care, are often able to help our patients with fibromyalgia find Farmington, MI fibromyalgia relief.

 To schedule a consultation with Dr. Perkins call 248-478-6203 or just click the button below area